 Businesses often have established practices for evaluating and seeking funds for new projects, such as project charters or templates.
 Energy efficiency opportunities that merit a more detailed analysis should use these existing processes.

-A ‘whole of business’ approach which extends beyond cost and energy impacts to include strategic, labour, health & safety and other concerns, improves the understanding of the overall costs and benefits of energy efficiency opportunities.
+A whole-of-business approach improves the understanding of the overall costs and benefits of energy efficiency opportunities.
 Project risks also need to be understood and addressed.

 Other factors which may be considered in this analysis are: